-There are six residence halls on campus for our boarding students.
+There are four residence halls on campus for our boarding students.
 In the fall 2014, two new residence halls opened at Perkiomen.
 Kolbe Hall (girls) and Riordan Hall (boys) each house 32 students.
-Additionally, Kriebel Hall has three floors (Schultz, Carlson, and Spaatz) of housing for boys.
-Schultz Hall is for boys.
-In addition to Kolbe Hall, girls live in Ruhl Hall and Duyckinck Hall, which is a cottage-style residence hall.
+Additionally, Kriebel Hall has three floors (Schultz, Carlson, and Spaatz) of housing for boys and Ruhl Hall is available for girls.

 Each room provides a bed, bureau, desk, closet, and safe for each student.
 All rooms have Internet connections as well as a telephone line.
 Window blinds are in all rooms, and beds are twin size with extra-long bedding if needed.
 Cork strips are provided in all rooms to hang posters.
 Students are responsible for the care of their personal property, room and equipment.

 A refrigerator may be brought from home, but microwaves, toasters, or any cooking utensils–including hot pots and coffee makers–are strictly prohibited for safety reasons.
 Televisions are available in the lounges and are not allowed in rooms.
 Students are permitted to bring their bicycles, skateboards, and rollerblades to campus; they must be used with proper safety equipment (helmets, elbow pads, knee pads).

 Most items can be purchased during orientation.
 Perkiomen provides van transportation to a local Wal-Mart each week for items needed throughout the year.
 If you forget something or need something, you will be able to get it quickly.

 A school tie can be purchased through the bookstore, as well as after-school activity uniforms, and uniform polo shirts.
 These items are required.

 2-3 sets of XL sheets for bed

 Pillow and 2-3 Pillow cases

 2 Comforter and/or Blankets